-The line has no originary status to drawing or writing, it does not create, though its inscribed trace runs in both.
+The line has no originary status to drawing or writing: it does not create, though its inscribed trace runs in both.
 And the recognisability of letters is a seeing-as not seeing.
 The knowledge of letterforms is also the knowledge of seeing again and again, and of not wanting to see differently.
 It is recognition despite seeing.
 Learning a new script, we reread our writing as drawing.
-Every skit, every stroke, every curve, every loop, is skit and stroke and curve and loop again, before, eventually, they become the minims, lobes and bows of something legible.
-Until then they move the body with every stroke, every curve, every loop, is skit and stroke and curve and loop again, before, eventually they become the minims, lobes and bows of something legible.
+Every skit, every stroke, every curve, every loop is skit and stroke and curve and loop again, before, eventually, they become the minims, lobes, and bows of something legible.
 Until then they move the body with the force of lines that move themselves.
-And right at that point, they work together, inisolable, the illegible legible telling us not to see but read.
+And, right at that point, they work together, insolable, the illegible legible telling us not to see but read.
 They perform as Lyotard's plastic signifiers unrecognised for their verbality.
-Seeing is here at the point of inarticulate vision.
+Here, seeing is at the point of inarticulate vision.
 In order to make sense of the line then - both the line in the alphabet and the one in the picture - we need to read and look, to draw and write, to sense the energetics of the line without wanting to classify before our eyes.